human154/gleam-book/README.md

 ### Immutable Data Makes Gleam Code Simpler

-In programming, there are generally two ways to work with data:
+In most programming languages there are two ways to work with data:
 1. Alter/mutate data right where it sits in memeory.
 2. Create new data which is seperate from, but based on existing data.

-For example, most programming languages will allow values to be changed:
+Most languages will allow values to be changed:

 ```gleam
 // This isn't Gleam !!!